 There are plenty of places to refuel: The Green Bean cafe serves excellent coffee and cakes, sample local ciders at Ye Olde Salutation Inn, or for French dining try Jules Restaurant (advance booking essential).

-Sitting on the banks of the River Arrow, Eardisland is simply sublime.
-There’s yet more picturesque Black and White houses here, including many thatched beauties.
+Sitting on the grassy banks of the River Arrow, Eardisland is simply sublime.
+A classic English village, there's many picturesque Black and White houses here, including some thatched beauties.

 Eardisley is celebrated for its fine church font.
 Elaborately carved, it is the work of the Herefordshire School of Romanesque Sculpture,